I have put together some information about what happens on the day of your practical test. I hope you find this information useful!

 The examiner will give clear directions and ask you to make a few stops throughout the test – this is completely normal.

 You will be asked to follow a sat nav or road signs as part of the independent drive for 20 minutes.
 Sat Navs are used in 4 out of 5 tests.
 The examiner will tell you when the independent driving section starts and finishes.

 You will be asked to complete one manoeuvre during the test.
 This could be at the beginning of the test before you leave the test centre car park, during the test en-route, or at the end of the test as you come back into the test centre car park.

 You may be asked to complete an emergency stop.
 This happens on 1 in 3 tests.

 You will drive for around 40 minutes and the examiner will direct you back to the test centre.
-If you have not yet completed a manoeuvre, you will complete a reverse bay park as you come back into the car park.
-If you have completed a manoeuvre, you will be asked to pull forward into any bay, and you will not be marked for it.
+If you have not yet completed a manoeuvre, you will complete a bay park, either forward or reverse, as you come back into the car park.
+If you have completed a manoeuvre, you will be asked to pull forward into any bay, or pull up along side the test centre, and you will not be marked for it.

 You can carry on if you make a mistake during your driving test.

 If I waited at the test centre, I will join you by the car – open your door so that I can listen to the debrief.
 Otherwise, I will already be in the back of the car, so will be able to listen to the debrief too.

 The examiner will tell you whether you have passed or failed and they will explain why.
 They will explain any serious or dangerous faults, and a brief explanation of any driving faults.
 As I will be listening to the debrief, I will be able to help you understand these faults in more detail later on, and you can review any dash cam footage with me afterwards.